Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/decorators.md

 ### `@armProviderNamespace` {#@Azure.ResourceManager.armProviderNamespace}

-`@armProviderNamespace` sets the ARM provider name.
+`@armProviderNamespace` sets the Azure Resource Manager provider name.
 It will default to use the Namespace element value unless an override value is specified.

 ```typespec